Convex-Dev/design/docs/overview/convex-whitepaper.md

 - Blocks can be **independent of all previous Blocks** - they do not necessarily form a "chain" linked by cryptographic hashes.
 - It is possible for multiple Peers to propose Blocks **concurrently** for inclusion in consensus at the same time.
 This removes a major bottleneck compared to systems that require on some form of sequential leadership e.g. ??????.

-An Ordering includes all Blocks up to the current Consensus Point.
-A Peer may propose a novel Block for consensus by appending it to the Ordering plus additional Blocks remaining to be confirmed in consensus.
+An ordering includes all blocks up to the current consensus point.
+A peer may propose a novel block for consensus by appending it to the ordering (alongside any other additional blocks still to be confirmed in consensus).

 #### Convergent Consensus